one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 #
 ### Update 10/03/2021
-**Note: users updating from MrChromeBox firmware 4.12 or older should [enable the emulated NVRAM logout hook](https://dortania.github.io/OpenCore-Post-Install/misc/nvram.html#enabling-emulated-nvram-with-a-nvram-plist)
+**Note: users updating from MrChromeBox firmware 4.12 or older should [enable the emulated NVRAM logout hook](https://dortania.github.io/OpenCore-Post-Install/misc/nvram.html#enabling-emulated-nvram-with-a-nvram-plist)**

 - Updated for OpenCore 0.7.3
 - "Fixed" compatibility with MrChromeBox firmware > 4.12
 	- Switch to emulated NVRAM as native NVRAM is now broken with MacOS and MrChromeBox firmware
-- Confirm compatibility up to MacOS 12 (beta)
+- Confirm compatibility with MacOS Big Sur 11.6
 - Recreated SSDT files to better match new firmware.
 Replacing the old ones with the new ones is recommended.

 #